GL-Li/vimwiki/Linux.md

 ### Bash: quoting, single quote and double quote are different

 Quoting is about removing special meanings.
-Backslash removes special meaning of next character, single quote remove all inside, double quote removes all but dollar sign $, backtick `, and those in **command substitution**.
+Backslash removes special meaning of next character, single quote remove all inside, double quote removes all but dollar sign `$`, backtick `, and those in **command substitution**.

 - `\`: next character
-- `''`: all characters inside
+- `'xxxxx'`: all characters inside
-- `""`: all character except dollar signs `$` and backslash `\` and command substitution.
+- `"xxxxx"`: all character except dollar signs `$` and backtick and command substitution.

 ```shell
 $ echo aaa \& bbb # print aaa & bbb, backslash \ removes special meaning of &